pangwen/mybatis-multi-tenant-plugin/README.md

 # mybatis-multi-tenant-plugin
-sample mybatis multi tenant plugin
+Sample mybatis multi tenant plugin, can only use in mysql sample query scenario.